etsurin/bachelor_thesis/README.md

 We did experiments by reproducing the SUMM^N framework (Now it is [opensourced](https://github.com/psunlpgroup/Summ-N)) and improving it by applying our topic segmentation method.

+Detailed introduction of our proposed method will be soon later.

 ## Development Part

 ### Introduction